Improving Execution Concurrency in Partial-Order Plans via Block-Substitution: Preliminaries

-Though \acrshort*{maxsat}-based reorderings \cite{maxsat,Waters_Nebel_Padgham_Sardina_2018,maxsat_reinst} can generate minimum reordering of a plan, these techniques are infeasible for large-scale plans due to their computation cost.
+Though \acrshort*{maxsat}-based reorderings \cite{maxsat,Waters_Nebel_Padgham_Sardina_2018,maxsat_reinst} can generate minimum reordering of a plan, these techniques have high computational cost, which results in lower coverage.
 In contrast, deordering strategies, such as \acrfull*{eog} and block deordering, have trivial computational times.
-Therefore, we employs \acrshort*{eog} and block deordering to minimize operator orderings in a plan.
+Thus, we use \acrshort*{eog} and block deordering to effectively minimize orderings in a plan.